dunkar/ArchLinux-Installation/README.md

 ip addr
 ```
 - Set the `ip_addr` variable in the `start.sh` script.
+  - Note: The current configuration allows you to pass a parameter representing the last octet to the default IP scheme used in Virtualbox with a Host Only network configuration.
-- Set the password for the root account in the TEMPORARY live instance:
+- Set the password for the root account in the TEMPORARY live instance.
+This password will not survive the post-installation reboot:
 ```shell
 passwd root
 ```